clesleycode/python-data-acquisition/Data Acquisition.md

 }
 ```

-Python has a built in `json` module, which we can use as follows:
+Python has a module sepcifically for working with JSON, called `json`, which we can use as follows:

 ``` python
 import json